Vegas Golden Knights championship parade expected to rival New Year's Eve on Strip, planners say

 Players who had dubbed themselves the Golden Misfits embraced survivors, first responders and volunteers and the team has over the years become a key part of “Vegas Strong” events aimed at healing community trauma.

-Team owner Bill Foley famously predicted that first year the Golden Knights would make the playoffs in three years and win the Stanley Cup in six years.
+That first year, team owner Bill Foley famously predicted the Golden Knights would make the playoffs in three years and win the Stanley Cup in six years.
 The franchise surprised many by making the playoffs the first year and advancing to the championship before losing to the Washington Capitals in five games.

 Marchessault is one of the six original members of the Golden Knights expansion team.
 He and the others — Reilly Smith, William Karlsson, Shea Theodore, Brayden McNabb and William Carrier — were among the first to hold the Stanley Cup during post-game celebrations.